Childbirth 101 (Lamaze)

 Bringing Baby Home Program is held the 2nd and 4th Wednesday of the month, excluding holidays.
 The hours are from 1:00 to 3:00 p.m.
 There is no cost or appointment needed to bring your child to the program, just walk in.

-The Bringing Baby Home Program is for newborns and infants up to 4 months of age: born at Mercy Medical Center.
+The Bringing Baby Home Program is for newborns and infants up to 4 months of age.
 A nurse will weigh and measure your son or daughter and answer any infant questions you may have.
 A Board Certified Lactation Consultant will also be available to assist moms with any breastfeeding concerns or questions.

 This program is a great opportunity to meet and network with other parents in the area.